 When you’ve been trying to conceive for longer than you anticipated, you should turn to your doctor.
-While many pregnancies are achieved with little or no medical assistance, many couples do have difficulty and seeing your OB/GYN early in the game is your best bet for reassurance, or for the recommendation to see a fertility specialist sooner.
-While you may be inclined to dance your way back to your car after getting a thumbs-up from your OB/GYN and a refill on your prenatals, remember it does take two.
-So if it continues to take months upon months of trying without success, you may consider an evaluation for male factor infertility.
+While many pregnancies are achieved with little or no medical assistance, many couples do have difficulty.
+Checking in with your OB/GYN early in the game is your best bet for reassurance, or for the recommendation to see a fertility specialist sooner.
+If it continues to take months upon months of trying without success, you may consider an evaluation for male factor infertility.

-Male factor infertility can be fairly easy to diagnose once a semen analysis is performed, but this important step is sometimes overlooked or put off.
-Anxiety and embarrassment about the test itself, or fear of the results may delay diagnosis or treatment - many men fear that a lack of fertility affects their masculinity (so not true!).
-Many people still view infertility as a woman’s problem, but it is clearly not.
-According to the CDC, one third of all infertility cases are related to female problems, one third are comprised of male factor conditions, and the remaining third are due to a combination of both or unexplained (idiopathic) infertility.
+Male factor infertility can be fairly easy to diagnose with a semen analysis.
+While it’s true that many people view infertility as a woman’s problem, it clearly is not.
+As a matter of fact, one third of all infertility cases are related to female problems, one third are comprised of male factor conditions, and the remaining third are due to a combination of both or unexplained (idiopathic) infertility.
 While women can track their menstrual cycles and try at-home ovulation predictor kits, it may be harder to ‘suspect’ male issues, but there may be subtle clues.
 Smoking, excessive alcohol use and obesity can negatively impact male fertility.
 In addition, some clues that may lead you to suspect a male factor are:

-Absence of ejaculation with orgasm.
+- Absence of ejaculate.
 While a normal ejaculate is only a 2 -3 milliliters it should contain millions of sperm.
-If your partner is able to orgasm without releasing seminal fluid, or only releases a super-small amount (a drop or two) it could be an anatomical factor such as retrograde ejaculation (the ejaculate goes into the bladder instead of outward). ****
+If your partner is able to orgasm without releasing seminal fluid, or only releases a super-small amount (a drop or two) it could be an anatomical factor.

-A prior infection or surgery in the genital area.
+- A prior infection or surgery in the genital area.
 Surgery, such as correcting an undescended testicle(s) can leave behind scarring (which can prevent sperm from making its way from the testicles into the seminal fluid).
-Prior inflammations or infections (like STD’s, mumps or a traumatic injury to the testicles) can result in anti-sperm antibodies-which affect the ability of the sperm to swim well-making it difficult to penetrate an egg and create a pregnancy.
+Prior inflammations or infections can result in anti-sperm antibodies which can affect the sperms mobility and motility.

-Inability to conceive a child after a year of regular, unprotected intercourse.
-Especially if there is no known female factor (this doesn’t rule out idiopathic, or ‘unknown’ infertility, however).****
+- Inability to conceive a child after a year of regular, unprotected intercourse.
+Especially if there is no known female factor.